AVEVA/OMF-Docs/documentation_v12/Data/Data_Messages.md

 If `properties` is specified, then the data message can be used to send static data for an instance that has no Type.
 Optionally a `typeid` may be specified along with the `properties` to extend a `static` Type with additional properties.

-If a property is defined on the Type definition, but no property value is provided in the Data message, then a default value will be assumed.
+If a property is defined on the Type definition, and that property is not included in the `values` array, then a default value for that property will be assumed.
 Default values are specified in the [Supported Formats](xref:typePropertiesAndFormats) Table.